khalido/blog/content/post/PyConAu2018.md

   - say you have a class, but you want to pass in a superclass - that will fail. use Protocol from typing_extensions
   - typeshed
   - type: ignore - silence typing error on a statement

-- summary: types are pythonic, more readable, safer. use gradual typing!
+**my takeaway:** types are pythonic, more readable, safer. use gradual typing and go all in!

 ## Running Python web applications in Docker